tknvdu/INF6018/README.md

 ## Introduction
 This project aims to analyze the relationships between gender equality, education, and economic opportunities/development across countries in Europe, Asia, Middle East, North Africa and North America.
 The study will focus on 61 countries, examining a specific gender equality metric and their correlation with education.
-The gender statistic data used is from the year 2022.
+The gender statistic data used is from https://databank.worldbank.org/source/gender-statistics and the year 2022.
 The nodes are countries in which the gender statistics for Educational Attainment, Labor For Participation, (Un-)Employment Rates is available in the year 2022.
 The edges connect countries between their similiarity in the chosen gender equality metric.
 Additionally, data on each country is used to show the educational attainment after the threshold at least completed lower-secondary.

 **Research Questions:**